The Blue Meanie: Independent circuit; Pro Pain Pro Wrestling (2001–2005)

-After leaving ECW once more before the compnay was bought by the WWF, the Blue Meanie returned to the independent circuit.
+After leaving ECW once more before the company was bought by the WWF, the Blue Meanie returned to the independent circuit.
 In February 2002, he opened his own promotion, the Philadelphia, Pennsylvania-based Pro Pain Pro Wrestling.

 World Wrestling Entertainment (2005)

 The Blue Meanie appeared at WWE's ECW One Night Stand pay-per-view on June 12, 2005.
-He made headlines at the event for being bloodied and deliberately (and legitimately) injured by WWE wrestler JBL.
+He made headlines at the event for being bloodied and deliberately (and legitimately) injured by WWE wrestler John "Bradshaw" Layfield (JBL).
 A few weeks after the incident, during which time Heffron indicated on his website that he was considering pursuing legal action against JBL, it was announced that he had signed a short-term deal with WWE and reformed the bWo with Stevie Richards and Simon Dean (formerly Nova).
 On the July 7 episode of SmackDown!, the bWo drove to ringside in JBL's limousine, then proceeded to spraypaint "bWo" on the hood.
 This led to a No Disqualification match between JBL and Meanie later that evening, which Meanie won after interference from Richards, who hit a notoriously stiff chair shot to JBL's head, and World Heavyweight Champion Batista.
+Stevie Richards has gone on to say that he "still feels bad about it".
 The Mexicools later defeated Meanie, Richards, and Nova in a six-man tag match at The Great American Bash.